OCA/mis-builder/docs/usage.rst

 How to create a template
 ########################

+*  Template information

+   #.
+Name of the template
+   #.
+Description
+   #.
+Style: determines the layout of the template
+   #.
+Move lines source: model that determines the data source for the column Actuals.

+*  Create KPI

    #.
 Provide a Description (Name is automatically proposed but can be amended)
    #.
 Value type (Numeric, percentage or string)
    #.
 Comparison Method (Percentage, difference, none)
    #.
 Style: as defined in the Reports Style
    #.
 Style expression: An expression that returns a style depending on the KPI value.
       Such style is applied on top of the row style.
 Example of syntax: "Style_to_be_used" if name>0 else None
    #.
 Budgetable (if MIS_Budget module is installed): indicates that a budget can be
       provided for the KPI (not needed for calculations)
    #.
 Multi: If True allows to define KPI with multiple values (eg: Initial, Debit,
       Credit, Ending) using Sub-KPI
    #.
 Expression: calculation for the KPI (see below)
    #.
 Display details by account: If set to true will display account details
    #.
 Style for account detail rows: specific style applied to the detailed accounts.

 Adding KPI to the current report
 ################################